-You can achieve great and professional editing results using middle-tier or even amateur free video editing tools (like one of these Top 5 Free Video Editors) as long as you know what you're doing.
-Awesome editing skills are a must for the best final production, and comes in very handy when working with multiple video elements such as stock footage, motion graphics, overlays, etc. All of which you can find in our list of the Best Stock Footage Sites in the market.
+You can achieve great and professional editing results using both first-class software like Adobe Premiere Pro —learn how to download Premiere Pro free or with a subscription!— and middle-tier or even amateur free video editing tools (like one of these Top 5 Free Video Editors), as long as you know what you're doing.
+Awesome editing skills are a must for the best final product and come in very handy when working with multiple video elements such as stock footage, motion graphics, overlays, etc. All of which you can find in our list of the Best Stock Footage Sites in the market.

 Here are the 5 tips that make for great editing.

 Before you dive in to technical concepts and specific editing tasks, it's important to have clear what are the goals in your work.

 Editing is first and foremost telling a story.
 Make it interesting, outstanding, compelling.
 But essentially your video or film needs to be coherent: it must tell the audience a story, with a beginning, a middle, and an end, and it must be as fluent as possible.

 This means the story line must prevail over amazing, eye catching shots.
 Of course you want breath-taking scenes in your video, but if they don't make sense to the plot they'll do more harm than good.
 You should also put narrative as your highest priority when deciding how to enhance visual power: make long dialogues audible while cutting to b-roll scenes that illustrate the words spoken, add music that relates to the content and lifts it, etc.